jcreek/Sarpy/README.md

 #### ~1 billion steps

-The bot should now have acceptable mechanics and a vague understanding of 1v1 strategies.
+The bot should now have acceptable mechanics and a vague understanding of 3v3 strategies.

+However, I noticed that there's a lot of dead time, where it's not necessarily driving towards the ball or preparing to defend or receive a pass, so I changed things again, changing the rewards as below:

+- VelocityPlayerToBallReward -> 50
+- LiuDistanceBallToGoalReward -> 20
+- RewardIfClosestToBall -> 10

 ### Stage 2